-- Have any problems with your liver or kidneys, or need a liver or kidney transplant - Are on dialysis - Have had any surgeries - Have allergies to any drugs or contrast (X-ray dye)
+- Are on dialysis - Have any problems with your liver or kidneys or need a liver or kidney transplant - Have allergies to any drugs or contrast (X-ray dye) - Have had any surgeries you.
+The strong MRI magnet will pull on any ferromagnetic object, such as iron and some other metals.